-Brilliant Q3 2018 Accounting, Finance & Information Technology Hiring Forecast
+Brilliant Q1 2019 Accounting, Finance & Information Technology Hiring Forecast

 Since 2012, Brilliant, an award-winning search, staffing and management resources firm specializing in accounting, finance and information technology, in partnership with Dr. Richard Curtin, Director, Surveys of Consumers at the University of Michigan (Ann Arbor, Michigan), has been conducting a quarterly study that analyzes the hiring trends and economic factors impacting accounting, finance and information technology professionals.

 The comprehensive study includes data collected from human resources professionals and other hiring managers surveyed throughout the Greater Chicago and South Florida labor markets.
-The majority of individuals surveyed are responsible for hiring accounting, finance and/or information technology professionals for their roles and conduct business within various industries including manufacturing, distribution, health care, consumer products, financial services, professional services, retail, real estate, insurance, technology, consumer goods and nonprofit organizations, among others.
+The majority of individuals surveyed are responsible for hiring accounting, finance and/or information technology professionals within manufacturing, distribution, health care, consumer products, financial services, professional services, retail, real estate, insurance, technology, consumer goods and nonprofit organizations, among other industries.

-The Brilliant Q3 2018 Accounting, Finance and Information Technology Hiring forecast, produced with Dr. Richard Curtin, Director, Surveys of Consumers at the University of Michigan (Ann Arbor, Michigan), determines important hiring trends and economic factors affecting the accounting, finance and IT professions.
-Close to 300 human resources professionals and hiring managers responsible for hiring accounting, finance and/or IT professionals, participated in the study, between April 26, 2018, and May 14, 2018.
+The Brilliant Q1 2019 Accounting, Finance and Information Technology Hiring Forecast, produced with Dr. Richard Curtin, Director of Consumer Surveys at the University of Michigan (Ann Arbor, Michigan), determines important hiring trends and economic factors affecting the accounting, finance and IT professions.
+More than 200 human resources professionals and hiring managers responsible for hiring accounting, finance and/or IT talent participated in the study.

-For the full Brilliant Q3 2018 Hiring Forecast, submit the form below.
+For the full Brilliant Q1 2019 Hiring Forecast, submit the form below.

-[Flipbook] To view the digital Brilliant Q3 2018 Hiring Forecast click here.
+[Flipbook] View the digital Brilliant Q1 2019 Hiring Forecast HERE.